-Component Focus Area Year 1 (July 22 - June 23) Year 2 (July 23 - June 24) Year 3 (July 24 - June 25) Higher level enforcement activity Infringements • Work to develop an infringements' regime. • Implementation of an infringements' regime. • Prosecutions and s83 appointments as required.
-Subject to the creation of appropriate regulations, infringements are an effective means of enforcement for cases of non-compliance where prosecution is not appropriate. • Prosecutions and s83 appointments as required. • Infringements, prosecutions and s83 appointments as required.
+Component Focus Area Year 1 (July 22 - June 23) Year 2 (July 23 - June 24) Year 3 (July 24 - June 25) Higher level enforcement activity Infringements Subject to the creation of appropriate regulations, infringements are an effective means of enforcement for cases of non-compliance where prosecution is not appropriate.
 Prosecutions Prosecutions are reserved for the most serious cases of non-compliance.
 The potential for prosecution will be assessed in accordance with the Taumata Arowai Prosecution Policy.
-S 83 appointments Under s83 of the Water Services Act 2021, the Chief Executive of Taumata Arowai may appoint an operator to take over the operation of a drinking water supply.
-This statutory intervention can be activated in cases where the existing supplier has persistently failed to meet their compliance obligations or if there is a serious risk to public health relating to that supply.
+Saa appointments Under s83 of the Water Services Act 2021, the Chief Executive of Taumata Arowai may appoint an operator to take over the operation of a drinking water supply.
+This statutor intervention can be activated in cases where the existing supplier has persistently failed to meet their compliance obligations or if there is a serious risk to public health relating to that supply.
 The s83 provision is a serious regulatory intervention and will only be exercised where a supplier has persistently failed to respond to direction and it is unlikely that the supplier will be able to meet their ongoing compliance obligations.
-A s83 appointment can be revoked if the Chief Executive of Taumata Arowai considers that the original supplier is now capable of performing its functions and duties as a drinking water supplier.
+A s83 appointment can be revoked if the Chief Executive of Taumata Arowai considers that the original supplier is now capable of performing its functions and duties as a drinking water supplier. appointments as required.
+Implementation of an infringements' regime.
+Infringements, prosecutions and s83 appointments as required.
+Prosecutions and s83 appointments as required.